 The media file manager adds advanced file and media management to your site.
 But what does that mean for the way you manage files, images, and rich media on your site?

-Without a file manager, your file assets - your files and images - are uploaded to a folder inside the file system of your website, and that's it.
+Without a file manager, your file assets (files and images) are uploaded to a folder inside the file system of your website, and that's it.
 This can quickly get messy.
-Files are often uploaded multiple times with unhelpful file names and images can become hard to find.
+Files are often uploaded multiple times with unhelpful file names, and images can become hard to find.
 Old and outdated materials are kept within the file system and might be kept in search indexes and listed as valid results in search engines like Google.
 Metadata like text alternatives, credit, and captions need to be added every time an image is used rather than be saved with the file.

 Using the media file manager, your assets are uploaded to a media entity.
-The media entity can be seen as a container that includes a reference to your file - the location of the file within the file system - as well as a flexible set of metadata.
+The media entity can be seen as a container that includes a reference to your file (its location within the file system) as well as a flexible set of metadata.
 Media entities are fully field-able, so you can add as many metadata fields as you like.
-Information like the date a file was uploaded, its size, and who uploaded it, etc. are kept in the entity's system fields.
+Information like the date a file was uploaded, its size, and who uploaded it are kept in the entity's system fields.

 Using Media you can now manage your assets via media views in the AdminUI and audit the files and their metadata.
-The media library allows you to upload files or find and select already existing files, insert them in your WYSIWYG browser or add them to banner, video or teaser fields.
+The media library allows you to upload files or select existing files, insert them in your WYSIWYG browser or add them to banner, video or teaser fields.

-Media entities can not only be used to manage local files, but also remote videos - videos hosted on YouTube - so the media type 'remote video' can include a transcript to meet accessibility guidelines.
+Media entities can not only be used to manage local files, but also remote videos (e.g. videos hosted on YouTube) so the media type 'remote video' can include a transcript to meet accessibility guidelines.

 Media displays view modes